ESG

 How we govern ESG

+In 2021 we established our Corporate Responsibility Committee to sit alongside our Audit, Remuneration and Nomination Committees.
 Whilst ESG related topics are covered in all Committees, this is a formal Committee of the Board with the overarching goal of monitoring our corporate responsibility initiatives and sustainability targets.
-The Committee, chaired by Jeni Mundy, plays a crucial role in overseeing the progress towards fulfilling our ESG strategy and ensuring that our targets and goals are ambitious and realistic.
+The Committee, chaired by Megan Quinn, is responsible for providing oversight, scrutiny and challenge on matters relating to the Group’s ESG strategy.

 Find out more on our corporate governance page: